smrutiranjan003/Interview-Q-A-Guide/SAP/INTERVIEW-PREPARATION-GUIDES/ABAP_Resume_Projects_InterviewAnswers.md

 These projects helped me understand how the backend and UI work together in SAP’s cloud environment and gave me hands-on experience in RAP, CDS, OData, and Fiori Elements.”

 🧩 **Keywords:** RAP | CDS Views | Behavior Definition | OData V4 | Fiori Elements | BAS | Cloud Foundry | HANA Cloud | End-to-End Integration
 ---

-Would you like me to make a **one-minute spoken version** of this — short enough to say smoothly in your interview tomorrow?

 ## 💻 **Q1.
 Explain your Employee Master RAP project in detail**